Carrickmines Castle: NRA Preservation Plan

 The NRA proposed a solution which they said would preserve extensive areas of the unique historical remains while ensuring that the South Eastern Motorway proceeded on schedule.
 Under the plan, additional sections of medieval walls and some sections of the castle's defensive structures were to be preserved within or under M50 roundabouts.
 However, An Taisce's demands to decrease the size of one of the roundabouts and adjust the approach roads were not addressed in the plan.

-Members of the NRA and Dun Laoghaire–Rathdown County Council claimed that they had done as much as possible to preserve the castle. €6m was spent on excavations over two years and Archaeologists had retrieved more than 40,000 artefacts (including weapons, coins, human remains and pottery) when work resumed on the motorway.
+Members of the NRA and Dún Laoghaire–Rathdown County Council claimed that they had done as much as possible to preserve the castle. €6m was spent on excavations over two years and archaeologists had retrieved more than 40,000 artefacts (including weapons, coins, human remains and pottery) when work resumed on the motorway.

 Corruption allegations

-On 26 July 2006, the Criminal Assets Bureau successfully obtained a High Court order freezing land assets of 107 acre at Carrickmines, County Dublin, owned by Jackson Way Properties Ltd and preventing their sale.
+On 26 July 2006, the Criminal Assets Bureau (the CAB) successfully obtained a High Court order freezing land assets of 107 acre at Carrickmines, County Dublin, owned by Jackson Way Properties Ltd and preventing their sale.
 The CAB contended that these lands had been rezoned on 16 December 1997 by Dún Laoghaire–Rathdown County Council from agricultural to industrial after Frank Dunlop bribed and made corrupt payments to councillors to secure their support in the rezoning vote.
 That vote increased the value of just 17 acre of the property from €8 million to €61 million.
 The CAB interviewed and took statements from Frank Dunlop for use as a witness against a number of property developers.

 The lands in question were the subject of an investigation by The Mahon Tribunal in 2003 and 2004.